-Ok, I've just got to ask: is 2020 over yet?
+Ok, I've just got to ask: is life really back to normal yet?
 No?
 Well, then I guess we've just got to push through.
-Because, let's face it, everything is different this year.
+Because, let's face it, everything is still different this year.
 And I'm guessing that has impacted pretty much every part of your life, from how your kids go to school, to how and where you work, and even how you exercise!

-I've seen a lot of runners turn away from their usual routes because they're too crowded...or even just because it's so freaking hot out!
-But, runners need to run, or at least channel that energy.
-Which is why I'm here to tell you about the perfect social distance sport today: golf.
-Now, I know what you're thinking: golf is for Tiger Woods.
+I've seen a lot of runners turn to golf as a new outlet, especially when it's so freaking hot out!
+Which is why I'm here to tell you about the sport that enjoyed a major post-COVID following boost: golf.
+Now, I know what you're thinking: golf is for Tiger Woods (before that last car accident, naturally).
 Or a bunch of guys who care more about the beer and the business talk than the actual game.

 But here's the thing: golf is actually a serious sport.
 And it can give you a serious workout, especially if you skip the cart and decide to walk the majority of those 18 holes.
 Unfortunately, however, it can also take a toll on your feet, especially if you're new to the sport and unfamiliar with potential pitfalls.
 So...that's where I come in.
 Today, I'll walk you through some of the most common golf injuries.
 Then I'll give tips on how to avoid them.
 And, as promised, I'll turn you into a true swinger in no time!

 Because this sport involves a lot of standing, it's only natural that your feet may get a little beat up your first few times on the green.
 But it doesn't have to happen.
 So let's beat down these common pain in foot culprits.
 Starting with:

 This is a common golf-injury—especially for professional players, but sometimes affecting amateurs as well.
 When golfers are on the circuit, they may walk as much as 20 miles each week between holes.
 And that pressure amounts to a small series of traumas that, overtime, can affect your toe joints.